 - Critical debate: Does it raise agricultural wages (good for workers, bad for farmers)?

 India's Employment Challenge: India needs to create ~8–10 million non-farm jobs per year to absorb new entrants to the workforce AND reduce underemployment in agriculture.
 Current job creation in formal manufacturing (~2–3 million/year) is insufficient.
 This is why manufacturing promotion (Make in India, PLI schemes) is so important — services cannot absorb hundreds of millions of low-skilled workers.
-The Periodic Labour Force Survey (PLFS) data shows India's Labour Force Participation Rate for women is very low (~23% in 2023) — increasing women's employment is a major economic priority.
+The Periodic Labour Force Survey (PLFS 2024-25) shows India's overall unemployment rate has declined to 3.2% (from 6% in 2017-18) and the female Labour Force Participation Rate has risen sharply to 41.7% (July 2023 – June 2024; PLFS Annual Report 2023-24), up from 23.3% in 2017-18 — rural women driving this increase (rural FLFPR ~47.6% in 2023-24).
+However, much of this is in self-employment and agriculture, raising questions about employment quality.

 The Informal Sector's Challenge